Consents Management

 The Accounts plugin does not persist user consents (terms & conditions, privacy policy acceptance) out of the box.

-If your application requires consent tracking — for example to comply with GDPR or local transparency requirements — you need to implement persistence yourself using a response interceptor.
+If your application requires consent tracking — for example to comply with GDPR or local transparency requirements — you have two options:

 |